spectrochempy/spectrochempy/docs/devguide/contributing.rst

     git merge upstream/master

-If there are no conflicts (or if they were able to be fixed automatically), a file with a default commit message will be opened, and you can simply save and exit this file.
+If there are no conflicts (or if they were able to be fixed automatically), a file with a default commit message will open, and you can simply save and exit this file.

 If there are merge conflicts, you must resolve the conflicts.
 See for example example at https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/